ShairozS/Fake_News_Generator/README.md

 ### Usage Tutorial
-THIS PROGRAM BUILT AND TESTED WITH PYTHON 3
+THIS PROGRAM BUILT AND TESTED WITH PYTHON 3 - MAC (OS X El Capitan)

 https://youtu.be/TFCXgz-q3N0